vpnowell/candidate-homework/README.md

 - Obviously, do this one first.

 ### 2.DoThisNext
-- Again, the Program.cs file contains a comments section that describe what we expect.
+- Again, the Program.cs file contains a comments section that describes what we expect.
-- This project is a little more challenging, but should be something you can do in a few hours.
+- This project is more challenging, but should be something you can do in a few hours.
+- Please make sure you read the requirements in the comments section.
+- Ask questions if you need clarification.

 ### 3.BonusChallenge
 - This has a readme file at the root of the project with further instructions and requirements.
 - This is a more difficult challenge - as such, it is optional.
+- It was done in .Net framework, but you want to change to .Net Core, that is fine also.
-- Feel free to submit a partially complete project - as long as we can debug, its fine.
+- Feel free to submit a partially complete project - as long it comnpiles and can be stepped through in the debugger, it is fine.

 ## How to complete the homework

-- Clone this into a repository name-candidate-homework on your GitHub account (where name is your name or github user)
+- Clone this into a repository on your GitHub account
 - Do the assignments and commit/push to your public repository (make sure its public!)
 - Send us the url to clone your repo

-Ideally, we want this done at least 24 hours before the technical interview, so we can address any issues that come up.
+## After the interview
+- Feel free to delete your clone (or do with it what you wish)